IgorCode/i-order-terms/readme.txt

 This will enable taxonomy sorting for 'your-taxonomy-name' and 'category' taxonomies.
 Naturally you will have to provide your taxonomy names.

-= Permissions =
-User needs to have "manage_categories" permission to be able to order terms.

 = Example usage =
 **Fetch sorted terms from custom taxonomy:**